BarbaraCristinaNunes/final-project/README.md

     Subproject will be worked on such as an object.
 Each collect event can have or not a subproject (it is not mandatory) and different collect events can have the same project.

-    Information from all columns are mandatories.
+    No columns can be empty

 | id        | project_id|name                      |